 Separate colour bands are used on each ZTV map to indicate the number of turbines which will potentially be visible to half blade i.e. only half a blade might be visible over the topography as opposed to seeing a full turbine.
-The legend on each map shows the number of theoretically visible turbines for each corresponding colour.
+The legend on each map shows the number of theoretically visible turbines for each corresponding colour, which are as follows: